-The Cordillera Isabella range is at the center of a growing agritourism industry, that celebrates the simple, pristine beauty of its clouded forests and rich biodiversity.
+Cutting through the center of Jinotega is the Cordillera Isabella mountain range, whose cloud-topped peaks with heights up to 6,890 ft (2100m) claim a majority of the country’s hiking trails and a large number of small coffee plantations.
+It’s here that Nicaragua’s growing agritourism industry has begun to coalesce around the simple, pristine beauty of these clouded forests, cliff faces and rich biodiversity.
 In addition to the Cordilleras and other areas where coffee production is permitted, there’s a huge portion of Jinotega that is occupied by protected tropical rainforests and natural forest reserves.
 A total of five national forest reserves (or reserva naturals) are located in Jinotega: Volcán Yalí, Cerro Datanlí El Diablo, Peñas Blancas, Cerro Kilambé and the Bosawás Biosphere Reserve.
 The sprawling, 5 million acre Bosawás Biosphere Reserve covers the entire northern portion of Jinotega along the Honduran border; it’s a land of countless jungles, rivers, mountain peaks and lakes that are home to large, diverse populations of birds, plants and animals.
 Amazingly to this day the majority of the reserve is unexplored.
 One can only guess the number of species (known and unknown) that reside here!
 In terms of total landmass, it encompasses 20% of Nicaragua’s overall acreage, making it the second largest tropical rainforest in the entire Western Hemisphere and handily the largest nature preserve in Central America.
 In fact it’s so large that its size is surpassed only by Brazil’s Amazon.

 Coffee is the #1 export in Nicaragua, and like most Latin American nations, coffee production has been central to its culture and economy since the mid-1800s when it was first introduced.
+The Ucasuman Organic Nicaragua coffee farm is part of a large Jinotega growing region where coffee production is permitted, however there is a huge portion of Jinotega that is occupied by protected tropical rainforests and natural forest reserves.
 Jinotega is one of the nation’s three main growing regions along with the neighboring departments of Matagalpa and Segovia.
 As a whole, Jinotega produces the lion’s share (about 65%), where it’s tall mountains and oak and pine tree forests create excellent micro-climate growing conditions for arabica.
 In effect, the majority of Nicaragua’s coffee is shade grown using old-world, sustainable methods that take advantage of these native trees that blanket much of its landscape and farming regions.
-Nicaraguan growers have long been sensitive to the preservation of the environment and biodiversity, and use methods that prevent soil erosion, deforestation and water contamination.
+Production of Ucasuman Organic Nicaragua coffee has been on the uptick in recent years, however, Nicaraguan growers have long been sensitive to the preservation of the environment and biodiversity, and use methods that prevent soil erosion, deforestation and water contamination.